 For a complete list of sleepers and keepers, visit our draft kit.

-As we head towards draft day we've decided to break down the positions into four handy categories: Breakouts, Sleepers, Keepers and Use Caution.
+As we head towards draft day we've decided to break down each position into four handy categories: Breakouts, Sleepers, Keepers and Use Caution.
 Along we've these handy categories we've decided to explain what they mean.

 Breakouts: Guys who are stepping into a starting role and are primed for a breakout season.
 These are players that are well known and will not last too long on draft day.